 Now click on the Checkmark to Apply the operation.
 Don’t be confused by the File Size in the next Image, I had to continue this Tutorial on another Day and haven’t had the original Hard Drive at hand anymore.

-Once the Operation is finished, your Drive is clean formatted and ready to use!
+Once the Operation is finished, your Drive is cleanly formatted and ready to use!